pragmint/open-practices/practices/open-telemetry-practice.md

 Once signals are clear locally, deploy the collector and instrumentation to pre-prod and then production.

-Success at this stage isn’t volume, it's usefulness.
+Success at this stage isn't volume, it's usefulness.
 The pilot should answer questions engineers and leaders care about, such as where users drop off, what slows down a key flow, and how recent changes affect conversion or error spikes.

 ### Standardize and Expand